-In accordance with Government Auditing Standards, we have also issued our report dated December 6, 2019, on our consideration of the agency's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated December 14, 2020, on our consideration of the agency's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the agency's internal control over financial reporting and compliance.

-Deborah V. Loveless, CPA, Director

-Deborde V Lordine
+Math J. Stickel

-Division of State Audit December 6, 2019
+Katherine J. Stickel, CPA, CGFM, Director Division of State Audit December 14, 2020

-TENNESSEE HOUSING DEVELOPMENT AGENCY Management's Discussion and Analysis June 30, 2019
+TENNESSEE HOUSING DEVELOPMENT AGENCY Management's Discussion and Analysis June 30, 2020

-This section of the Tennessee Housing Development Agency's (THDA) annual financial statements presents management's discussion and analysis of THDA's financial performance for the year ended June 30, 2019, with comparative information presented for the fiscal year ended June 30, 2018.
+This section of the Tennessee Housing Development Agency's (THDA) annual financial statements presents management's discussion and analysis of THDA's financial performance for the year ended June 30, 2020, with comparative information presented for the fiscal year ended June 30, 2019.
 This information is being presented to provide additional information regarding the activities of THDA and to meet the financial reporting and disclosure requirements of Governmental Accounting Standards Board Statement Number 34, Basic Financial Statements-and Management's Discussion and Analysis-for State and Local Governments.
 This section should be read in conjunction with the Independent Auditor's Report and the audited financial statements and accompanying notes.
+These financial statements and the accompanying note disclosures are the responsibility of management.